laFette21/opencl-mandelbrot/README.md

+# Implementation of the floating point number

-# Mandelbrot set drawing with OpenCL and OpenGL
+## Visualized with the Mandelbrot set drawn with OpenCL and OpenGL